-At the end of the study, we noted an inhibitory action on Candida albicans cultures, determined by the essential oils: of oregano, thyme, geranium, bitters from 50 plants, ganoderma, Swedish drops, superconcentrated Ag solution and Ag ion solution and Au.
-In the case of peppermint, eucalyptus, sage, lavender oils, propolis tincture, apple cider vinegar and 9% wine vinegar solution (with 1/8 dilution), the antifungal effect was for a short period of time, colonies regenerating; thus, it would be advisable that the treatment with these substances be repeated at certain time intervals, to successfully combat Candida albicans.
-Favorable results in the inhibition or lysis of Candida albicans cultures were obtained following experiments 48 h and 72 h respectively after the application of: essential oil of oregano, essential oil of geranium, essential oil of thyme, bitters from 50 plants and with ganoderma, Swedish drops, superconcentrated colloidal solution with Ag, colloidal solution with Ag and Au ions.
-The products used in the study can be used repeatedly to achieve a lasting cure.
+At the end of the study, we noticed an inhibitory action on Candida albicans cultures, determined by the essential oils: of oregano (Origanum vulgare), thyme (Thymus vulgaris), geranium (Geranium robertianum), bitters from 50 plants with ganoderma, Swedish drops, superconcentrated Ag solution and Ag and Au ion solution.

+In the case of mint oils, eucalyptus, sage, lavender, propolis tincture, apple cider vinegar and 9% wine vinegar solution (with 1/8 dilution), the antifungal effect was for a short period of time, the colonies regenerating it; thus, it would be advisable that the treatment with these substances be repeated at certain time intervals, to successfully combat Candida albicans.

+Favorable results in the inhibition or lysis of Candida albicans cultures were obtained following experiments 48 h and 72 h after application, respectively:

+- essential oil of oregano (Origanum vulgare); - geranium essential oil (Geranium robertianum); - thyme essential oil (Satureja hortensis L.); - bitters from 50 plants and with ganoderma; - Swedish drops; - superconcentrated colloidal solution with Ag; - the colloidal solution with Ag and Au ions.

+The products used in the study can be applied repeatedly in order to obtain a lasting cure.